s1monfarrow/mostlymonkey/rulesoftheroad.md

 If things are very closely coupled or even really chatty then they should probably be in the same process and any complexities controlled by a compiler.

 Bandwidth Delay/Latency Product: You can have all the bandwidth in the world but latency will kill you most of the time.
-See notes
+See notes.

 ### Brewers CAP Theorem (Eric Brewer)